-Effective January 1, 2006, most of our subsidiaries became self-insured for malpractice exposure up to \$20 million per occurrence, as compared to \$25 million per occurrence in the prior year.
-We purchased several excess policies for our subsidiaries through commercial insurance carriers for coverage in excess of \$20 million per occurrence with a \$75 million total aggregate.
-We also purchased a commercial excess policy with a \$100 million limit for our subsidiaries for professional and general liability exposure in excess of \$95 million per occurrence.
+Effective January 1, 2008, most of our subsidiaries became self-insured for malpractice exposure up to \$10 million per occurrence, as compared to \$20 million per occurrence in the prior year.
+We purchased several excess policies through commercial insurance carriers which provide for coverage in excess of \$10 million up to \$195 million per occurrence and in the aggregate.
+However, we are liable for 10% of the claims paid pursuant to the commercially insured coverage in excess of \$10 million up to \$60 million per occurrence and in the aggregate.